Georgia Labor Laws Guide

 Under federal and Georgia law, employers are not liable for providing their employees with breaks or meal periods.

 Nonetheless, employers are encouraged to offer breaks to their employees to promote a healthy work-life balance and attract top talent.
+In general, most employers offer anywhere from 5 to 20 minutes breaks for meals and rest.

 Georgia breastfeeding laws